 Supreme Court refuses to block Texas abortion law as legal fights move forward

 The U.S. Supreme Court allowed abortion providers to challenge the Texas law that essentially bans abortions after about six weeks.
-Separately, the court dismissed as improvidently granted the Justice Department's challenge to the law.
+Separately, the court dismissed as improvidently granted the Justice Department's challenge to the law, meaning the court should not have accepted the case in the first place.

-The vote in the first case — Whole Woman's Health v.
-Jackson — was 8-1, with only Justice Clarence Thomas dissenting.
-In the second — U.S. v.
-Texas — the vote was also 8-1 with Justice Sonia Sotomayor dissenting.
+should issue relief when a State enacts a law that chills the exercise of a constitutional right and aims to evade judicial review."

+She said the court, by its decision, "effectively invites other States to refine" the Texas law's model "for nullifying federal rights.
+The Court thus betrays not only the citizens of Texas, but also our constitutional system of government."

-The court's decision came just a little more than a month after hearing expedited arguments in the case Nov.
-1.
+The court's decision came just a little more than a month after hearing expedited arguments in the case, on Nov.
+1. And it allows the abortion providers to return to District Judge Robert Pitman who previously blocked the law, saying it violated the constitutional right to abortion.
+Pitman had twice been stymied in attempts to examine the constitutionality of the law.

-At the time, the court's decision to revisit its own actions from a month earlier, seemed to point to a change in position.
+At the time the court heard the arguments, its decision to revisit its own actions from a month earlier seemed to point to a change in position.
 But those hopes were dashed for abortion providers who had asked the court to intervene a second time, coupling their appeal with one from the federal government.
 The U.S. Justice Department contended it had the right to enforce federal constitutional rights, including the right to an abortion upheld by the Supreme Court for nearly a half century.
 The court disagreed.

 The Supreme Court, however, still refused to touch the Texas law, known as SB 8, which effectively nullifies abortion rights by banning all abortions once cardiac activity is detected, which is usually about six weeks, and delegating enforcement to private citizens as a way to prevent quick judicial review of the law in the federal courts.